 - Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date; - Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and, - Level 3 inputs are unobservable inputs for the asset or liability.

-Results of operations reflect the performance of the Company for the period commencing on 16 October 2014 (the date the Company was incorporated) and ending on 31 December 2015.
+Results of operations reflect the performance of the Company for the year ended 31 December 2017 and for the prior year ended 31 December 2016.

 The principal accounting policies adopted are set out below.

 Going concern basis